Understanding Screen Time's Impact on Children

 Final Thoughts

-While screen time is part of modern life, managing it thoughtfully can help support healthy speech and language development.
+While screen time is a significant part of modern life, managing it thoughtfully can support healthy speech and language development.
 By setting boundaries and providing language-rich alternatives, parents can help their children develop the communication skills they need.
+It is essential to remember that fostering a balanced approach to screen time not only benefits language development but also nurtures overall well-being.